Diagnosis of Skin Cancer

 Frequently Asked Questions

-In addition to visual observation, common methods for diagnosing skin cancer include dermoscopy, which magnifies the surface structures of the skin; biopsy (tissue examination) to confirm the type and malignancy of cancer cells; and if cancer spread is suspected, imaging studies such as ultrasound or CT scans may be arranged to assess the depth of lesions and metastasis.
+In addition to visual inspection, common methods include dermoscopy, which magnifies surface structures; biopsy (tissue sampling) to confirm cancer cell type and malignancy level; and imaging studies such as ultrasound or CT scans if metastasis is suspected, to evaluate lesion depth and spread.

 Skin Cancer